 Tomatoes are a popular crop plant for home gardens.
 These plants are generally easy to care for and produce fruit that can be used in a wide range of culinary roles.

-However, there are a few health concerns that can devastate your tomato crop, especially whiteflies.
+However, a few health concerns can devastate your tomato crop, especially whiteflies.

-Immature and adult whiteflies are small sap drinking pest that tends to have yellow bodies and white wings that lay flush or slightly tented against their bodies.
+Immature and adult whiteflies are a small sap-drinking pest that tends to have yellow bodies and white wings that lay flush or slightly tented against their bodies.

 But the ones that do, such as the sweet potato whitefly and greenhouse whitefly, will hide on the undersides of your tomato plant’s leaves.

-Once there, these tiny pests will drink the plant juices, causing leaves to dehydrate and die.
+Once there, these tiny pests will drink the plant juices of plants and vegetables, causing leaves to dehydrate and die.

-At less than 1/10” inches long, they can be really hard to spot unless you’re actively looking for them.
+At less than 1/10” inches long, whitefly species can be really hard to spot unless you’re actively looking for them.

 Getting rid of an infestation when you find one can not only save your harvest, it might save the plant from further disease or infestations.

 How To Get Rid Of Whiteflies On Tomatoes